 Question: Will we be able to choose the delivery platform for online learning, meetings.
 Response: The education specialist and Youth Development Advisor are working on platform options.
 There currently isn’t a platform standard.

-Fair eligibility: The preferred attendance standard is 80% by April 1 to show.
+Fair eligibility: The preferred livestock project attendance standard is 80% by April 1 to show.
 Livestock projects that have not completed their education (6 hrs.) prior to April 1 are encouraged to plan on conducting the required meetings online.
-Quizlets are available and an option.
-Link to get sent later.
+Online Quizlets are available and an option.
+Links to educational resources to get sent later.
 Charlton 4-H (South Carolina) has created online educational activities through Eventbrite.
 Thank you to Kelly Violini for finding this opportunity.
 Lorin to forward info as it becomes available.

-Zoom is an available platform for online meetings.
+Zoom is an available platform for online project or club meetings.

 Written proficiency tests are acceptable if mailed.